annyman/hexavault/roadmap.md

 - Testing: Test encryption, decryption, and password generation features.
 - Packaging: Package the entire program using PyInstaller into an executable.

+## To do list
+1. integrating gui
+    - 2fa
+    - options for passwd generation
+    - dashboard
+2. PBKDF2 encryption
+3. installer script